 Is Kirby and the Forgotten Land open world?

 While it appears Kirby will be able to travel to multiple lands, the existence of the game’s central hub and Kirby’s teleportation star imply that each biome the pink blob travels to will be regarded as separate levels.
+This is exactly how the game’s demo was laid out, and will likely reflect the rest of the game.

 Kirby and the Forgotten Land: Plot